Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Another Example

-$X_{9}$ turns out to be isomorphic to $\mathbb{P}^{5}_{3^{2}}$.
-Therefore $X_{9}$ twofold interpretation.
-If we regard $X_{9}$ as a pfaffian Calabi-Yau threefold, we can apply the mirror construction we did to the previous pfaffian cases.
+$X_{9}$ turns out to be isomorphic to a complete intersection Calabi--Yau threefold $\mathbb{P}^{5}_{3^{2}}$.
+Therefore $X_{9}$ admits a twofold interpretation.
+If we regard $X_{9}$ as a pfaffian Calabi--Yau threefold, we can apply to it the orbifold mirror construction we studied in the preceding sections.